Death in the Steel City

-Death in the Steel City is a crime novel by the American writer Thomas Lipinski set in 1990s Pittsburgh, Pennsylvania.
+Death in the Steel City is a crime novel by the American writer Thomas Lipinski, set in 1990s Pittsburgh, Pennsylvania.

-It tells the story of Pittsburgh private detective Carroll Dorsey, who is hired by an aging Jewish gangster to track an old mistress of his, a black woman.
+It tells the story of Pittsburgh private detective Carroll Dorsey, who is hired by an aging Jewish gangster to track down an old mistress of his, a black woman.
 In a subplot, Dorsey's father, a powerful Pittsburgh political boss, is on his deathbed.

 The novel is the fourth in a series of four Carroll Dorsey mysteries.